UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_03.md

 Notes:

-To analyze dataframes and load these `csv` files, we need to make sure that we bring in this `pandas` library.
+To analyze dataframes and load these `csv` files, we need to make sure that we bring in the `pandas` library into Python.

-Before we start writing any valuable code, we import it with the following code.
+Before we start writing any valuable code for loading data and doing data analysis we need to import it with the following code.

 ---